aws/codecatalyst-blueprints/packages/blueprints/web-app/README.md

 ### Project resources

-This project contains the following files and folders in its source repository:

-- ``.aws/workflows/buildAssets.yaml`` - The template that defines the project's workflow

-- ``node`` - Folder containing source code for the back-end Lambda code and CDK constructs

-  - ``src`` - Folder containing code for the Lambda function and generating CDK constructs

-  - ``test`` - Folder containinng test code

-- ``react`` - Folder containing source code for the front-end React application

-  - ``build`` - Folder containing any build assets

-  - ``public`` - Folder containing public assets

-  - ``src`` - Folder containing React code

-- ``.mde.devfile.yaml`` - A devfile that defines developer workspaces or cloud-native development environments.

 This project will create the following Amazon CodeCatalyst Resources:

 - Source repository - A Git repository to store, version, and manage project assets.

 For more information on source repositories, see _Working with source repositories_ in the **Amazon CodeCatalyst User Guide**

-- Workflow - An automated procedure that defines how to build, test, and deploy the web application.
+- Workflow - defined in ``.aws/workflows/buildAssets.yaml`` - An automated procedure that defines how to build, test, and deploy the web application.

 For more information on workflows, see _Build, test, and deploy with workflows_ in the **Amazon CodeCatalyst User Guide**

 - Environment(s) - An abstraction of infrastructure resources for deploying applications.
-Environments can be used to organize deployment actions into a production or non-production environment.
+Environments can be used to organize deployment actions into a production or non-production environment.  **NOTE: NOT SPECIFIC ENOUGH**

 For more information on environments, see _Organizing deployments using environments_ in the **Amazon CodeCatalyst User Guide**.